2011 in Bellator MMA: Results

-Mello defeated Sharipov via unanimous decision (30-27, 30-27, 30-27).

 Bellator 59

 Bellator 59 was a mixed martial arts event held by Bellator Fighting Championships.
-It took place on November 26, 2011 at Caesars Atlantic City in Atlantic City, New Jersey.
+It took place on November 26, 2011, at Caesars Atlantic City in Atlantic City, New Jersey.
 The event was distributed live in prime time by MTV2.

 Background

 This event hosted the final round of Bellator's Season Five Bantamweight Tournament as well as the Bellator's Season Five Heavyweight Tournament.

 Michael Costa pulled out of his fight with Lyman Good due to an injury, which led the organization to scrap Good from the event all together.
 The lightweight bout between Phillipe Nover and Marcin Held was promoted to the main card.

 The final of the Heavyweight tournament was ruled a No Contest after an accidental groin kick by Thiago Santos rendered Eric Prindle unable to continue.
 Following the event Santos failed to make weight for a scheduled rematch causing the bout to be cancelled, and Prindle to be awarded the tournament win by default.